matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

 I performed a permutation test with 10,000 iterations in order to produce an empirical distribution of the test statisic under the null hypothesis.

 The p-value that I got was 0.0, so at a significance level of 0.05, we reject the null hypothesis.
-Because these results are statistically significant, we can conclude that the average outage duration of major outages caused by hurricanes is indeed greater than the average outage duration of major outages not caused by hurricanes.
+This suggests that the average outage duration of major outages caused by hurricanes is indeed greater than the average outage duration of major outages not caused by hurricanes.

 The plot below shows the observed difference against the empirical distribution of differences from the permutation tests.
 <iframe